ExaESM-WP4/Containers-for-Scientific-Computing/05_homework_science_project.md

 ## Hands-on details

-- Use the latest stable [Ubuntu Linux container image](https://hub.docker.com/_/ubuntu): `ubtuntu:21.04`
+- Use the latest stable Ubuntu LTS container image.

+  Hint: Compare the [Docker image tags](https://hub.docker.com/_/ubuntu) with the [Ubuntu releases](https://ubuntu.com/about/release-cycle) and choose the newest Ubuntu Long Term Support (LTS) release.

 - First set up the container interactively:

-   - Make sure you have the Fortran compiler gfrotran (package name is `gfortran`) and Gnuplot (package name `gnuplot-nox`) installed.
+   - Make sure you have the Fortran compiler gfortran (package name is `gfortran`) and Gnuplot (package name `gnuplot-nox`) installed.
 Installation can be done by running `apt update` and `apt install -y <package1> <package2> ...` in the container.

-   - Compile the software using: `gfortran create_data.F90 -o create_data` Then run the software with: `./create data` To redirect the output into a data file called `data.dat`, use: `./create_data > data.dat`.
+   - Compile the software using: `gfortran create_data.F90 -o create_data` Then run the software with: `./create data`.
+To redirect the output into a data file called `data.dat`, use: `./create_data > data.dat`.

-   - Plot the data with: `gnuplot -c plot_data.gp "data.dat"`
+   - Plot the data with: `gnuplot -c plot_data.gp "data.dat"`.

-- Now write a `Dockerfile` to set up the container up to the point where the data can be created
+- Now write a `Dockerfile` to set up the container up to the point where the data can be created.

-  Hint: You need to copy the files `create_data.F90` and `plt_data.gp` into the container during the build process
+  Hint: You need to copy the files `create_data.F90` and `plot_data.gp` into the container during the build process.

-- Whenever the container is run, the data shall be written to the host file system and the plot shall be generated
+- Whenever the container is run, the data shall be written to the host file system and the plot shall be generated.